keidarcy/e1s/tests/README.md

 ## Usage

-To run this example you need to execute:
+To run this example you need to execute.

 ```bash
 $ terraform init
 $ terraform plan
 $ terraform apply
 ```

+__THIS WILL BE CHARGED TO YOUR AWS ACCOUNT__

 ### Cleanup